anonymousminh/ai-product-description-generator/README.md

 - Generate short or detailed product descriptions via API.
 - Utilizes Amazon Bedrock for high-quality AI-generated text.
-- Optional integration with DynamoDB for storing generated descriptions.
+- Integration with DynamoDB for storing generated descriptions.
-- Optional S3 storage for archiving requests and responses.
+- S3 storage for archiving requests and responses.
 - Serverless deployment using AWS Lambda and API Gateway.

 ## Architecture